Back to Book/course

 The prerequisites for re-entry have been noted in Figure 2.
 A brief explanation is repeated:

-• The circuit must surround a core of tissue that cannot be depolarized (central blocking).
-This core can consist of necrotic myocardium, scar tissue, or even valves (the valves have a fibrous ring).
+• The circuit must surround a central core of tissue that is incapable of being depolarized, creating a “central block.”
+This non-depolarizable core may consist of necrotic myocardium, fibrotic scar tissue, or anatomical structures such as the fibrous rings of the cardiac valves.

 Re-entry is subdivided into functional and anatomical.
 Knowledge of this distinction is not crucial for clinical practice.